 The porches below are all in Fairmount.

 Front porches in neighborhoods in what is now the inner city, such as Fairmount, were built high, wide, and handsome, often the width of the house and sometimes even wrapping around a corner or two.
-Front porches were big enough to furnish with chairs, a table, a swing or glider, a sleeping family dog or two, and all the kids of a typical family, which was larger then.
+Front porches were big enough to furnish with chairs, a table, a swing or glider or hammock, a sleeping family dog or two, and all the kids of a typical family, which was larger then.

 In contrast, the front porches of newer houses often are barely bigger than a closet.
 My own front porch—South Hills, 1954—is barely big enough for the mail carrier to deliver rude notices from my creditors (aside to Sears: the check is in the mail).